Free school meals and clothing grant

 !

-If you reside in Stirling Council area but your child/children attend a school out with Stirling council authority please apply to the Council where your child’s school is situated.
+If you reside in the Stirling Council area but your child/children attend a school out with the Stirling Council authority you should apply to the Council where your child’s school is situated.

 Important notice